Nextbase Emergency SOS can alert the emergency services

 Subscription to Emergency SOS

-To access this service you will simply need a smartphone with Bluetooth (4.2 +), a subscription to the service via the MyNextbase Connect App (free for six months), and a Nextbase 322GW model or above.
+To access this service you will simply need a smartphone with Bluetooth (4.2 +), a subscription to the service via the MyNextbase Connect App (free for three months), and a Nextbase 322GW model or above.

 Subscription to the MyNextbase Emergency SOS service will be immediately available to any customer using the MyNextbase Connect mobile application in any one of the following countries: Belgium, Canada, Finland France, Germany, Ireland, Luxembourg, Netherlands, Norway, Sweden, United Kingdom or the United States.